JamesLMilner/together/README.md

     const elTwo = document.createElement("div");
     document.body.appendChild(el);

-    bind.upgrade(el, stateProp);
+    // We use our together object to upgdate the element bind.upgrade(el, stateProp);

-    bind.set(stateProp, "Some example text");
+    // We can set the inner text of our new elements bind.set(stateProp, "Some example text");

     // Both elements will have there inner text set to "Some example text"